Rasesh2005/CP_Snippets/README.md

 * Make a PR Addressing the issue you made  That was assigned to you.
 * You will receive a response soon

-## Thank You for contributing
+## Thank You for contributing.
+Happy Hacking.

-Thank You